 - Industrialized Food Production and Wage Labor: work for wages to buy food from others

 These subsistence modes can overlap.
-For example, people can practice horticulture much of the year, but supplement with hunted and gathered foods at other times.
+For example, people can practice horticulture much of the year but supplement with hunted and gathered foods at other times.
 Or foragers can exchange foods with neighboring agriculturalists.
 Or people who work for wages can have a garden.
 While these categories are not mutually exclusive, they are useful to anthropologists because subsistence predicts other aspects of culture, including things like mobility, population size, how labor is organized, and social and political systems.
-Also of interest to anthropologists are the ways in which subsistence is changing and the consequences of those changes.
+Also of interest to anthropologists are how subsistence is changing and the consequences of those changes.

 Even though mobile foragers tend to be egalitarian, this does not mean that they are somehow naturally or biologically more generous than other groups of people.
 The English poet John Dryden (1631–1670) thought of hunter-gatherers as “noble savages,” a term he coined.
 A century later, Jean-Jacques Rousseau (1712–1778) saw hunter-gatherers as being in harmony with nature, unsullied by civilization.
 The noble savage idea is still with us today, but it fails to acknowledge the humanity and complexity of foraging people.
 A closer look at forager societies shows that they are not “naturally” egalitarian nor are they always generous.
 Foraging societies are based on egalitarianism and reciprocity, and have been known to work hard to ensure that no person gets too much power.
 Anthropologist Richard Lee learned that among the !Kung of the Kalahari (now called the Ju/hoansi), there is a practice called “insulting the meat.”
 As a Ju/hoansi man explained in the ethnography The Dobe !Kung: